 - I shall avoid being alone with children unless I have a current, relevant DBS certificate.

 If any individual breaches this code of behaviour or policy, he or she will be required to discuss the matter with the Head of Foundation, who will be entitled to take or recommend disciplinary action if they consider it necessary.

 How to respond to abuse

-The Foundation understands abuse to be the term which describes all the ways in which a child or a vulnerable adult's development and health are damaged by the actions or in-actions of others, usually adults.
+The Foundation understands abuse to be the term which describes all the ways in which a child or an adult at risk’s development and health are damaged by the actions or in-actions of others, usually adults.
 Abuse can include physical abuse, emotional abuse, sexual abuse and neglect.
-The Foundation acknowledges that Staff and Volunteers must understand how to recognise signs of abuse in children and vulnerable adults.
+The Foundation acknowledges that Staff and Volunteers must understand how to recognise signs of abuse in children and adults at risk.

-Staff and Volunteers will be guided by the following principles when communicating with children and vulnerable adults:
+Staff and Volunteers will be guided by the following principles when communicating with children and adults at risk:

 Concerns and allegations of abuse that may arise during contact with children or vulnerable adults will be taken seriously by the Foundation and responded to appropriately.
 The following steps shall be taken by Staff and Volunteers when they are concerned about a potential instance of abuse:

-Foundation will record any incident, disclosure or observation relevant to the abuse or potential abuse of a child or vulnerable adult, including the date and time of any incident, the time of any disclosure by a child or vulnerable adult and if a referral is made to an outside agency.
+Foundation will record any incident, disclosure or observation relevant to the abuse or potential abuse of a child or adult at risk, including the date and time of any incident, the time of any disclosure by a child or adult at risk and if a referral is made to an outside agency.

 This policy is reviewed, approved and endorsed by the Foundation board of trustees when required by legislation, to ensure that it reflects statutory responsibilities, government guidance and best practice for the Foundation.